-If you have been in sales long enough, especially IT staffing sales, than you know there are a lot of reasons, reasons outside of our control for which deals can blow up and fail to close.
+If you have been in sales long enough, especially staffing sales, than you know there are a lot of reasons, reasons outside of our control, for which deals can blow up and fail to close.
 But there are other reasons, reasons that are within control of the sales rep for why deals don't close.
-I’m going to share with you what I have found to be the most common reasons (that are within the control of the sales rep) for why sales reps can't close deals.
+I’m going to share with you what I have found to be the most common reasons (that are within the control of the sales rep) for why sales reps can't close.
+More importantly, I'm going to share with you how applying a consultative sales approach can improve your sales win rates and help you make more placements.

 Failure to Check for Feedback Throughout the Sales Cycle

-Checking and asking for customer feedback is the simple act of the sales rep consistently asking the customer for their feedback about what has been said and/or agreed to throughout the conversation or series of conversations (as is usually the case in selling IT staffing services).
-When sales people fail to check with their client and ask them for feedback on an idea, solution, candidate or even a rebuttal to an objection, they make assumptions.
-When sales people make assumptions they lose deals.
+Checking with the customer is a core consultative selling skill, is the simple act of the sales rep consistently asking the customer for their feedback about what has been said and/or agreed to throughout the conversation or series of conversations (as is usually the case in selling IT staffing services).
+When salespeople fail to check with their client and ask them for feedback on an idea, solution, candidate or even a rebuttal to an objection, they make assumptions.
+When salespeople make assumptions they lose deals.
 Think about this as it relates to objection handling.
 If your customer raises a concern about your candidate and you offer a rebuttal but never ask the client for their feedback on whether or not your rebuttal addressed their concern, how do you know where you stand?
 How do you know if the customer is comfortable moving forward?
-So, why don't sales people check and ask for feedback more frequently?
-Sales people are afraid to ask for customer feedback because they're afraid of what they might hear.
+So, why don't salespeople check and ask for feedback more frequently?
+Salespeople are afraid to ask for customer feedback because they're afraid of what they might hear.

 Failure to Try to Close